pm1100tm/pm1100tm/README.md

 <b>Hi there, I'm dev-swd !</b> 👋

 - 🔭 Main- Python, Sub- Java, JS
+- 👯 I'm working with Django Ninja with Python.
+I am interesting in Node.js(Nest.js) and React.
-- 👯 I'm working with Django/DRF/Nest.js.
-Hope to be Fullstack engineer.
+- Hope to be Fullstack engineer.
 - 🌱 Want to establish my company.

 <br>